Join our newsletter!

 The Cursed

-The stories are different than from what I read before but I still enjoyed them.
-However when reading the books I did end up like one story more than the other in both books.
+The stories are different from what I read before, but I still enjoyed them.
+However, when reading the books, I did end up liking one story more than the other in both books.

-The stories are unique and have surprising endings that you aren’t able to guess.
+The stories are unique and have surprising endings that you can’t able to guess.
 The endings are a major point in what reminded me of the Goosebumps books!

 Amazon | Bookshop